enasequence/read_docs/upload_01.md

-# Module 1: Data Uploads
+# Module 1: Data Upload

 You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission services.